King IV WEB Disclosure

 Principle 4: The Board should appreciate that the Group’s core purpose, its risks and opportunities, strategy, business model, performance and sustainable development are all inseparable elements of the value-creation process.

 The Board plays a prominent role in the strategy development process and ensures that it is aligned with the core purpose of the Group and its value-creation drivers.
 It exercises ongoing oversight of the implementation thereof by management, measured against agreed performance measures and targets.
 Subject to this oversight, the Board delegates to management the formulation and development of the Group’s strategy and the responsibility for the execution and implementation of approved policies and operational plans.
 Development of Group strategy has reference to: – timelines.
 The Group focuses primarily on the rolling 12 months ahead.
 Excluding its car hire fleet, the Group has a relatively low investment in long-term assets.
-Even the car hire fleet is, for practical purposes, of a short-term nature as it can be increased or decreased at short notice, through the motor retail division or to third parties.
+Even the car hire fleet is, for practical purposes, of a short-term nature as it can be increased or decreased at short notice, through the motor retail division or third parties.
 The Group’s strength and core focus is its adaptability and versatility to be able to react quickly to a changing economic environment.
 Medium- to long-term (2-3 years) planning relates primarily to the Group’s plans to retain or expand its current range of business segments; – the triple context.
 Being specialists in the motor retail and car hire segments, management is easily able to assess the potential risks and opportunities posed in the triple context.
 Regarding the environmental issues, the businesses have a relatively low impact.
 In the social space, development promotes employment and increases opportunities for community upliftment; – the capital resources available.
 Responsible and conservative cash flow planning is the cornerstone of strategy planning; – the needs and expectations of material stakeholders.
 In this regard, management is cognisant of the need to generate sustainable growth in earnings and cash flow; and – the inter-connectivity of the above elements.
 As part of its oversight role, the Board remains alert to the financial viability of the Group, its solvency, liquidity, and ability to continue as a going concern, and this is assessed by the Board biannually.
 Issues relating to the Group’s disclosure on strategy and performance are addressed under Principle 5.

 Principle 5: The Board should ensure that reports issued by the Group enable stakeholders to make informed assessments of its performance, and its short-, medium-, and long-term prospects.

 The Board assumes responsibility for the Group’s reporting, taking into account management’s determination of the reporting framework and standards to be adopted, the various legal requirements, and the intended audience and purpose of each report.
-The Board ensures that: – annual financial statements, environmental, sustainability and governance reports, social, ethics and transformation reports, and remuneration reports are issued timeously in compliance with legal requirements; – an integrated report is issued annually; – management’s base for determining materiality levels governing the inclusion or exclusion of information in external reports is reasonable; and – the external reports, including this report on corporate governance, are published on the Group’s web site.
+The Board ensures that: – annual financial statements, environmental, sustainability and governance reports, social, ethics and transformation reports, and remuneration reports are issued timeously in compliance with legal requirements; – an integrated report is issued annually; – management’s base for determining materiality levels governing the inclusion or exclusion of information in external reports is reasonable; and – the external reports, including this report on corporate governance, are published on the Group’s website.

 Part 5.3: Governing Structures and Delegation